 How we can help

-If you are experiencing symptoms of sciatica, it is recommended that see a chiropractor as soon as possible.
+If you are experiencing symptoms of sciatica, it is recommended that you seek treatment as soon as possible.
 Sciatica can worsen or build up over time, so it is good to be proactive.
 At Chiropractic Plus we offer an innovative approach to treatment pertaining to sciatica.
 A sciatica treatment plan may include cold compresses to reduce inflammation and spinal adjustments.
 In addition massage therapy, specifically deep tissue massage can offer excellent relief.
 Your chiropractor will review various lifestyle strategies, exercises, rehabilitation, and nutrition in addition to chiropractic correction.
-While you may not see noticeable results in the first few weeks, trust that chiropractic treatment works.
 Sciatica treatment may require multiple sessions and additional therapy.
 Our main goal is to help you achieve and maintain wellness, while combating the long term effects of sciatica.